We’re all looking forward to the return of live theatre.

 Directed by TBD

-Seemingly comfortably ensconced in his charming Connecticut home, Sidney Bruhl, a successful writer of Broadway thrillers, is struggling to overcome a dry spell which has resulted in a string of failures and a shortage of funds.
-A possible break in his fortunes occurs when he receives a script from a student in the college seminar he’s been conducting—a thriller which Sidney recognizes immediately as a potential Broadway hit.
-Sidney offers to collaborate with the student, an idea which the younger writer quickly accepts.
+Ensconced in his charming Connecticut home, Sidney Bruhl, a successful writer of Broadway thrillers, is struggling to overcome a dry spell which has resulted in a string of failures and a shortage of funds.
+A possible break in his fortunes occurs when he receives a script from one of his college seminar students—a thriller which Sidney recognizes immediately as a potential Broadway hit.
+Sidney offers to collaborate with the student, an idea which the younger writer enthusiastically welcomes.
 Thereafter suspense mounts steadily as the plot begins to twist and turn with an abundance of thrills and laughter.
-Deathtrap holds the record as the longest-running comedy-thriller on Broadway with its 4-year run (1,809 performances).
+Deathtrap holds the record as the longest running comedy-thriller on Broadway with its 4-year run (1,809 performances).